couchbase/kv_engine/cbsasl/CBSASL.md

 SCRAM-SHA512 and SCRAM-SHA256 is not supported on all platforms.

-### CRAM-MD5 (Deprecated in Watson)

-CRAM-MD5 authentication is deprecated as of Watson and will most likely be removed in Spock

-### PLAIN (Deprecated in Watson)
+### PLAIN

-PLAIN authentication is deprecated as of Watson and will most likely be removed/disabled in Spock
+The PLAIN authentication allows users for authenticating by providing the username and password in plain text.
+The server does however not store the plain text password, so we'll calculate a SHA1 hash of the password and compare with what we've got stored internally.

 ## Server

 The server should be initialized by calling `cbsasl_server_init` and shut down by calling `cbsasl_server_term`.

+## Authentication backends

+### External authentication

+External authentication is provided through the use of `saslauthd`.
+In order to enable authentication through `saslauthd` the environment variable `CBAUTH_SOCKPATH` must be set to the location of the unix domain socket used to communicate with `saslauthd`.

+`PLAIN` authentication is the only supported authentication mechanism for external users (a user is considered as an external user if there is no entry for the user in the internal user database (see below))

-### User database
+### Internal User database

 The user database is stored in JSON format with the following syntax: